bateman/dblp-search-ext/README.md

 ```

 > [!NOTE]
-> Safari build will start only on macOS, if Xcode is installed.
+> Safari build will start only on macOS if Xcode is installed.

 ### Manual installation